charlesbrandt/public/system/virtualization/docker.md

 # Docker

 Docker implements a container solution.
 Containers are a lighter weight alternative to a full virtual machine.
+They are run on the host operating system, but they are encapsulated to provide isolation, security, and compartmentalization.

-Docker has great documentation.
-I started here: https://docs.docker.com/
+Docker has great documentation: https://docs.docker.com/

 Engine is the core of it all: